SaschaC/Study-1/README.txt

 In addition, there is a 'phonotactics.txt' file, containing information about the phonotactic legality of each of the 24 words that were learnt.

+Moreover, /data/transcription_task contains the data for the transcription task.
+WARNING: The grouping of experiments differs for this task (see /data/transcription_task/README.txt)

 3. Reproducing the Results

 For each of the three experiments there is one 'analysis' R-script and one 'stats' R-script.
-To reproduce the up-to-date results (cf. 4.), the scripts are run entirely withouth any changes in the code.
+To reproduce the up-to-date results (cf. 4.), the scripts are run entirely withouth any changes in the code (exception:
+In the 'analysis' scripts, the working directory path in line 5 has to be adjusted).

 3.1.
 Analysis scripts